PRECIOUS-Gold dips as stocks, dollar firm ahead of U.S. election outcome

 “Going into the next couple of days gold trading should be pretty light, so we’ll move around a bit.
 Nobody wants to hold big positions or make big changes before the Fed meeting.”

-Indicating investor sentiment toward gold, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell 0.23 percent to 757.29 tonnes on Monday.
+Indicating investor sentiment toward gold, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell for the second straight session to 757.29 tonnes on Monday.